Christ Alone: The Cure for Factional Division

 A divided church forgets that it belongs to Christ, not to its favorite servants.

-10 Now I beg you, brothers, through the name of our Lord, Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfected together in the same mind and in the same judgment.
+10 I appeal to you, brothers, in the name of our Lord Jesus Christ, that all of you agree together, so that there may be no divisions among you and that you may be united in mind and conviction.

-12 Now I mean this, that each one of you says, “I follow Paul,” “I follow Apollos,” “I follow Cephas,” and, “I follow Christ.”
+12 What I mean is this: Individuals among you are saying, “I follow Paul,” “I follow Apollos,” “I follow Cephas,” or “I follow Christ.”

 13 Is Christ divided?
 Was Paul crucified for you?
-Or were you baptized into the name of Paul?
+Were you baptized into the name of Paul?

-14 I thank God that I baptized none of you, except Crispus and Gaius,
+14 I thank God that I did not baptize any of you except Crispus and Gaius,

-15 so that no one should say that I had baptized you into my own name.
+15 so no one can say that you were baptized into my name.

-16 (I also baptized the household of Stephanas; besides them, I don’t know whether I baptized any other.)
+16 Yes, I also baptized the household of Stephanas; beyond that I do not remember if I baptized anyone else.

-17 For Christ sent me not to baptize, but to preach the Good News—not in wisdom of words, so that the cross of Christ wouldn’t be made void.
+17 For Christ did not send me to baptize, but to preach the gospel, not with words of wisdom, lest the cross of Christ be emptied of its power.

 A divided church forgets that it belongs to Christ, not to its favorite servants.